11 min read

 4. Calculate Taxable Income: Subtract the total allowable deductions and adjustments from your gross income.
 The resulting figure is your business's taxable income.

-Consider business tax deductions and credits
+Business tax deductions and credits

 Filing your corporate income tax return